mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![Onboard sensor](./images/sensor.png 'Onboard Sensor')

-In this step we will set up the offline sensor.

-4. then assigned a name to the sensor **myofflinesensor**, select your subscription and make sure you toogle **Cloud Connected** once you disable this option the rest of the form below will dissapear.
+4.Assigned a name to the sensor **myofflinesensor**, select your subscription and make sure you toogle **Cloud Connected** once you disable this option the rest of the form below will dissapear.
 Click **Register**